itsjeffro/deploy/README.md

 to pick up on your configuration updates.

 ## Deployments
 Given that the deployment process uses symlinks.
-The user performing the deployment actions will be required to have the abity to reload the php-fpm service on the server.
+The user performing the deployment actions will be required to have the ability to reload the php-fpm service on the server.
+You may create a deployment hook which does this after the "Clean Up" action.

 ## Deployment Hooks
 Deployment hooks provide the user the ability to perform extra tasks along side the default actions: